Ali Al Tajer: Early life and education

 Al Tajer was born in Karbala in 1962 to lawyer, Muhammad-Ali Al Tajer.
 He hails from the noble Al Faiz family, and claims agnatic descent from Muhammad's daughter Fatimah and her husband, Ali.

-He moved to Baghdad to pursue his studies, and enrolled at the College of Fine Arts at the University of Baghdad, earning a bachelors degree in 1987, then went on to earn a masters degree in drawing in 1992.
+He moved to Baghdad to pursue his studies, and enrolled at the College of Fine Arts at the University of Baghdad, earning a bachelor's degree in 1987, then went on to earn a master's degree in drawing in 1992.

 Career

-In the late seventies he went on to work as an illustrator for a number of magazines and newspapers in Iraq.
-Eventually he participated in a collective exhibition held for the international Annual Festival of the child.
+In the late seventies he went on to work as an illustrator for several magazines and newspapers in Iraq.
+Eventually he participated in a collective exhibition held for the international Annual Festival of the Child.
 In 1982 he produced his first animated film for the educational channel on Iraqi state television.
 Then throughout the eighties he was participating in different exhibitions across the country.

-In 2000, Al Tajer participated in his first international exhibition, in Beirut, and went to participate in other countries, such as Jordan, Bahrain, and Oman.
+In 2000, Al Tajer participated in his first international exhibition, in Beirut, and went on to participate in other countries, such as Jordan, Bahrain, and Oman.